-- 8.132 There is a clear prevalence of mandatory fees in the selection we analysed.
-The changes with the largest impact on non-mandatory fees are those related to authentication services and behavioural fees aimed at promoting the adoption of tokenisation or 3D Secure. - 8.133 The changes to mandatory fees included in our selection often have a UK or UKI-specific component, especially in relation to domestic and/or CP transactions.
-As observed, for example, in paragraph 18.145, this is likely to reflect differences in competitive conditions between the UK and other European countries.
-Changes to optional fees, meanwhile, tend to be applied uniformly across Europe, as optional services are typically introduced at the European or global level and priced consistently across the region. - 8.134 The increase in revenue expected from the fee changes in our selection comes mainly from acquirers rather than from issuers.
-The asymmetry was particularly marked for mandatory services. - 8.135 We examined the decisions on whether a given service should be mandatory, opt-out or opt-in.
+- 8.135 The changes to mandatory fees included in our selection often have a UK or UKI-specific component, especially in relation to domestic and/or CP transactions.
+As observed, for example, in paragraph 8.147, this is likely to reflect differences in competitive conditions between the UK and other European countries.
+Changes to optional fees, meanwhile, tend to be applied uniformly across Europe, as optional services are typically introduced at the European or global level and priced consistently across the region. - 8.136 The increase in revenue expected from the fee changes in our selection comes mainly from acquirers rather than from issuers.
+The asymmetry was particularly marked for mandatory services. - 8.137 We examined the decisions on whether a given service should be mandatory, opt-out or opt-in.
 Mandatory services are typically central to the working of the scheme or are characterised by significant network effects that is, their adoption benefits not only the customer using them, but the ecosystem as a whole.
-New services were typically made opt-out to avoid disruption to customers who were using the legacy services they replaced or versions of the services previously offered free of charge.
-131 Several customers of various size had decided to opt out of these services.
+New services were typically made opt-out to avoid disruption to customers who were using the legacy services they replaced or versions of the services previously offered free of charge.136 Several customers of various size had decided to opt out of these services.